 Having strategies, processes and tools are great, but these alone won’t make innovation happen.
 The ability to cultivate a mindset of growth and shape your culture to support innovation is as important as the right tools and processes.

 Culture is the collective way in which things get done in your company.
-It’s a combination of implicit and explicit rules and norms that help determine people’s behaviour and responses to certain situations.
-In other words, it’s everything your company stands for, including how, and why people do what they do.
+It’s a combination of implicit and explicit rules and norms that help determine people’s behavior and responses to certain situations.
+In other words, it’s everything your company stands for, including how and why people do what they do.

 When creating a culture conducive to innovation, you might want to consider the following aspects: